 The Group’s operations primarily generate common municipal waste, scrap metal, hazardous waste, and construction and industrial waste.
-The total volume of waste generated by Patria in 2019 was approximately 991 tonnes, which represents a rise of about 29% on 2018.
-Patria’s 2019 recycling ratio was 38% of its total waste volume, compared to 44% in the previous year.
-Most (72%) of Patria’s waste consisted of common waste, that is, municipal waste, construction waste and scrap metal (total 718 tonnes).
-One quarter (28%) of the waste was hazardous (273 t).
+The total volume of waste generated by Patria in 2020 was approximately 1,389.1 tonnes, which represents a rise of about 40.2% compared to 2019.
+Patria’s 2020 recycling ratio was 31% of its total waste volume, compared to 38% in the previous year.
+Waste generated in ISP units’ operations accounted for 389.4 tonnes, and as ISP units’ waste is not included in previous years’ numbers, waste from Patria’s Finnish units increased only slightly compared to 2019.

+Common waste increased by 4.4% compared to 2019, but hazardous waste amounts decreased by 13.4%.
+The Patria Group’s waste volume totalled about 3,044 tonnes, including waste figures for Patria and Millog.
 The Group seeks to raise awareness of waste utilisation and processing methods, and to promote waste recycling.
 In 2016, Patria began the systematic gathering of information on the utilisation and processing of waste.
 Information for 2014 and 2015 has also been gathered retroactively.
 Data collection methods were also revised during 2019.
 Waste data from Espoo (1–2 tonnes per annum) was retroactively added to reporting for the years 2016–2018.